dtudk/omb/README.md

 - `OMB_INT_KIND`
   Controls the integer kind for the loop and size counters.
-  It defaults to the 64-byte integer.
+  It defaults to the 64-byte integer to allow large arrays.

 - `OMB_ALLOC_TYPE`
   Fortran allows 3 different ways of allocating memory.